What Schools Need to Know About Lead-based Paint

 Unsafe work practices that disturb lead-based paint will create lead hazards (see Section 2.2.28).
 Under Vermont law, if lead hazards are created in any building or structure, you will be responsible for the cleanup that will require you to hire a Vermont-licensed lead abatement contractor.

 Schools should consider hiring an EPA Lead-Safe Certified Firm to perform renovation or repair work in areas where there is lead-based paint.
 These contractors have been trained in special methods to lessen dust and clean thoroughly to lower the chance of lead contamination.
 Find an EPA Lead-Safe Certified Firm

-Essential Maintenance Practices: Vermont Lead Law for Child Care Facilities in Schools
+Vermont Lead Law for Child Care Providers in Schools

 Some schools are also sites for child care facilities.
-In Vermont, Essential Maintenance Practices (EMPs) are required for all pre-1978 child care facilities.
-EMPs are relatively inexpensive maintenance activities that property owners or property managers must do to reduce lead-based paint hazards and inspect the property for chipping or peeling lead-based paint.
+In Vermont, Inspection, Repair and Cleaning (IRC) Practices are required for all pre-1978 child care facilities.
+IRC Practices are relatively inexpensive maintenance activities that property owners or property managers must do to reduce lead-based paint hazards and inspect the property for chipping or peeling lead-based paint.